The Way Love Is

 "The Way Love Is" is a song recorded by a German musician known under the pseudonym of Captain Hollywood Project.
 It was released in 1995 by labels Intercord and Blow Up as the third and last single from his second album, Animals or Human (1995).
-The song features vocals by singer Petra Spiegl and was a modest hit in Germany, where it peaked at number 71.
+The song features uncredited female vocals by singer Lori Glori and was a modest hit in Germany, where it peaked at number 71.
 It was co-written by Nosie Katzmann and the accompanying music video was directed by Rainer Thieding.
 He had previously directed the video for "Flying High".